ome/omero-iviewer/README.rst

 Z-Projection (maximum intensity or normal)::

-    ?m=g            # g for greyscale, c for color ?p=intmax       # intmax for Maximum intensity normal for no projection
+    ?m=g            # g for greyscale, c for color ?p=intmax       # intmax for Maximum intensity projection, normal for no projection

 The Z and/or T plane, X/Y center position and zoom can be defined by::